How much does a Tesla cost?

 You'll pay state sales tax on a new Tesla, too, unless you live in Alaska, Delaware, Montana, New Hampshire or Oregon.

-The base price is for a white Tesla with standard wheels and an all-black interior.
-If you want a black, silver, blue or red Tesla, and you desire sport wheels or a black-and-white interior, you'll pay more.
+The base price is for a white Tesla with standard 18” wheels and an all-black interior.
+If you want a silver, black, blue or red Tesla, or you desire upgraded 19" sport wheels or a black-and-white interior, you'll pay more.

 Fuel savings with a Tesla